Yvand/terraform-azurerm-sharepoint/README.md

   - If '*' or 'Internet': Firewall accepts all incoming RDP traffic from Internet.
   - If 'ServiceTagName': Firewall accepts all incoming RDP traffic from the specified 'ServiceTagName'.
   - If 'xx.xx.xx.xx': Firewall accepts incoming RDP traffic only from the IP 'xx.xx.xx.xx'.
+- Variable `number_additional_frontend` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server) (except on SharePoint 2013, which does not support MinRole).

 Using the default options, the complete deployment takes about 1h (but it is worth it).